Pro-Palestinian demonstrators plan to 'flood' Rockefeller Center tree lighting

 Rockefeller Center demonstration planned by pro-Palestinian groups: 'Flood the Tree Lighting for Gaza'

-NEW YORK - Wednesday is the annual Rockefeller Center Christmas Tree Lighting, and besides dealing with large crowds, the NYPD is also preparing for additional protests.
+NEW YORK - New York prepares for the annual Rockefeller Center Christmas Tree Lighting, and besides dealing with large crowds, the NYPD is also preparing for additional protests.

 Instagram pages Within Our Lifetime, with 137K followers, and Hidden Palestine, with 315K followers, shared a call to action for the "Flood the Tree Lighting for Gaza" rally, scheduled for 6 p.m. at Rockefeller Center in Midtown Manhattan.